.webp)

 It’s something of a tradition to joke about the bride or groom getting cold feet, but pre-wedding jitters are no laughing matter.
 Feeling anxious as your wedding approaches, especially in the last 48 hours, is absolutely normal and typically has nothing to do with regrets or indecision.

-It’s important to remember your wedding is not about being perfect.
-It’s about commemorating your love for each other and celebrating with family and friends.
-Your life together will certainly have its ups and downs, so why should your wedding be any different.
-In fact, in my experience, it’s often the unscripted moments and mishaps that are remembered most fondly.
-Whether it’s a sudden rainstorm that sends everyone for cover, or a malfunctioning microphone that forces a more intimate rendition of a song or performance, none of it matters as long as you’re together.
+It's important to remember your wedding is not about being perfect.
+It's about commemorating your love for each other and celebrating with family and friends.
+In fact, in my experience, it's often the unscripted moments and mishaps that are remembered most fondly.
+Working with a professional entertainment team that has handled hundreds of weddings ensures those unscripted moments stay fun rather than stressful.

 As your nerves start to flare up, stay focused on your goals for the day.
 Don’t sweat the small stuff.
 There is a whole bunch of clichés I could recite, but they become clichés for a reason.